Funding and awards

 - Applications are invited from those with a doctorate who submitted their doctoral thesis for viva voce examination not more than four years prior to the application closing date.
 Hence those who formally submitted their doctoral thesis before 24 February 2018 are not eligible unless they have since had a career break.

-Expressions of interest, including a 100-word abstract, a concise outline of the proposed research programme/plan of action (maximum 800 words), a summary of the intended outputs and a CV should be sent no later than 11th December 2020.
+If you would like to apply to hold a fellowship in the College of Social Science and International Studies you must submit an expression of interest, including a 100-word abstract, a concise outline of the proposed research programme/plan of action (maximum 800 words), a summary of the intended outputs and a CV, no later than 10th December 2021.

 Arab & Islamic Studies